jvde-github/AIS-catcher-docs/docs/index.md

 - **Built-In Web Viewer**
   Access real-time AIS data and system statistics through a web-based interface with advanced customization options and plugin system.

+- **Community Exchange**
+  Share data with community feed (aiscatcher.org) abd receive position reports from nearby station in the local Web Viewer for performance tuning

 ---
 AIS-catcher began as a basic decoder for RTL-SDR dongles, offering on-screen output and UDP transmission for key aggregation sites.
 Over time, we've expanded its compatibility to include a wider range of SDRs and input methods.
 On the output side, it now supports viewing signals and positions through a web viewer, saving to databases, and forwarding as NMEA2000 on Linux systems using socketCAN.
 This enhancement has subtly shifted AIS-catcher's role, making it a useful tool for managing different AIS data streams.
 Below is a cheatsheet for the various input and output modes.